zovoilis-lab/Flye/docs/USAGE.md

 You must provide an estimate of the genome size as input, which is used for solid k-mers selection.
-Standard size modificators are supported (e.g. 5m or 2.6g).
+Standard size modifiers are supported (e.g. 5m or 2.6g).
 In the case of metagenome assembly, the expected total assembly size should be provided.